Fuseiniabdullai502/report-card-generator/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Hosting the Application
+## Hosting with Firebase App Hosting

-The recommended way to host a Next.js application is with **Vercel**, the creators of Next.js.
-Here is a step-by-step guide to deploying your app.
+Firebase App Hosting is the recommended way to deploy this Next.js application, as it's designed for full-stack web frameworks and integrates seamlessly with Firebase.

-### Step 1: Push Your Code to a Git Repository
+### Step 1: Prerequisites

-1.  **Initialize Git:** If you haven't already, open a terminal in your project's root directory and run `git init`.
-2.  **Create a GitHub Repository:** Go to [GitHub](https://github.com/new) and create a new repository.
-Do not initialize it with a README or .gitignore file, as your project already has these.
-3.  **Commit and Push:** In your terminal, run the following commands, replacing the URL with your new repository's URL:
+1.  **Install Firebase CLI:** If you don't have it, install it globally by running:
     ```bash
-    git add .
-    git commit -m "Initial commit of report card generator"
-    git branch -M main
-    git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git
-    git push -u origin main
+    npm install -g firebase-tools
     ```
+2.  **Log in to Firebase:**
+    ```bash
+    firebase login
+    ```
+3.  **Push to GitHub:** Your code must be in a GitHub repository.
+If you haven't already, create a new repository on GitHub and push your project to it.

-### Step 2: Deploy to Vercel
+### Step 2: Initialize App Hosting

-1.  **Sign Up for Vercel:** Go to [Vercel](https://vercel.com) and sign up for a free account.
-It's best to sign up using your GitHub account.
-2.  **Import Your Project:** From your Vercel dashboard, click **"Add New..."** > **"Project"**.
-3.  **Import Git Repository:** Find and import the GitHub repository you just created.
-4.  **Configure Project:** Vercel will automatically detect that you're using Next.js and configure the build settings for you.
-You do not need to change these defaults.
+1.  **Run the init command** in your project's root directory:
+    ```bash
+    firebase init hosting
+    ```
+2.  **Select a Firebase Project:** Choose the Firebase project you want to use from the list.
+3.  **Configure Hosting:** When prompted, select **"App Hosting: for web frameworks (Next.js, Angular, etc)"**.
+4.  **Set Backend Region:** Choose a region for your backend server (e.g., `us-central1`).
+5.  **Connect to GitHub:** The CLI will guide you to connect to your GitHub account and select the repository for this project.
+This will set up a GitHub Action to enable automatic deployments whenever you push to your main branch.

 ### Step 3: Configure Environment Variables

-This is the most important step for the deployed app to work correctly.
+This is the most critical step for your live application to work.
+You need to provide your API keys to the deployed app.

-1. In your Vercel project's settings, navigate to the **"Environment Variables"** section.
+1.  **Go to the Firebase Console** and select your project.
+2. Navigate to the **App Hosting** section in the left-hand menu.
+You should see your newly created backend.
+Click on it to open its dashboard.
-2. You will need to add all the variables from your local `.env` file here.
-Vercel automatically handles the distinction between server-side and client-side (NEXT_PUBLIC_) variables.
+3. Go to the **"Settings"** tab.
+Here, you will add all the environment variables from your local `.env` file.
-3. Add the following variables, getting the values as described in the "Environment Setup" section above:
+4.  **Add each variable** by clicking "Add variable" and entering the key and value:
+    *   `GOOGLE_API_KEY`: Your API key for Google AI Studio.
     *   `NEXT_PUBLIC_ADMIN_EMAIL`: Your designated admin email address.
-    *   `GOOGLE_API_KEY`: Your API key for Google AI Studio.
     *   `NEXT_PUBLIC_FIREBASE_API_KEY`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_PROJECT_ID`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_APP_ID`: From your Firebase project's web app config.
-    *   `FIREBASE_SERVICE_ACCOUNT`: This is for the Admin SDK.
-Follow the "For Production" instructions in **Step 2** of the Firebase setup section above.
-Open your downloaded service account JSON file, copy the **entire content**, and paste it as the value for this variable.
+5.  **Add the Admin SDK Service Account:**
+    *   Click **"Add secret"** (this is more secure for sensitive credentials).
+    *   For the secret name, enter `FIREBASE_SERVICE_ACCOUNT`.
+    *   For the value, open the `firebase-service-account.json` file you downloaded earlier.
+    *   Copy the **entire JSON content** and paste it into the secret value field.

-4.  **Save** the environment variables.
+6.  **Save** all your variables.

 ### Step 4: Deploy

-1. Once the environment variables are configured, click the **"Deploy"** button.
-2. Vercel will build and deploy your application.
-Once it's finished, you'll be given a public URL where you can access your live app.
+1.  **Trigger a Deployment:** Your first deployment will start automatically after the GitHub connection is made.
+You can monitor its progress in the App Hosting dashboard in the Firebase Console.
+2.  **Automatic Future Deployments:** From now on, every time you `git push` to your main branch, the GitHub Action will automatically build and deploy the new version of your app.

 Congratulations!
-Your Report Card Generator is now live on the web.
-Any future pushes to your `main` branch on GitHub will automatically trigger a new deployment on Vercel.
+Your Report Card Generator is now live on the web, fully integrated with Firebase.

 ## Troubleshooting

 ### "Admin features are disabled..." or "PERMISSION_DENIED" Error

 If you see an error message that says **`Admin features are disabled.
-The Firebase Admin SDK failed to initialize...`** when you try to use an admin feature on your live site, it means your **`FIREBASE_SERVICE_ACCOUNT` environment variable is not set up correctly** on Vercel.
+The Firebase Admin SDK failed to initialize...`** when you try to use an admin feature on your live site, it means your **`FIREBASE_SERVICE_ACCOUNT` secret variable is not set up correctly** on App Hosting.

-**To fix this on Vercel:**
+**To fix this on App Hosting:**

 1. Follow the instructions in **"Step 3: Configure Environment Variables"** above.
+2. Go to your App Hosting backend's **Settings** tab in the Firebase Console.
+3. Find the `FIREBASE_SERVICE_ACCOUNT` secret and click to edit it.
-2. Double-check that you have copied the **entire contents** of the `firebase-service-account.json` file.
+4. Double-check that you have copied the **entire contents** of the `firebase-service-account.json` file.
-3. Paste the full JSON content into the **value** field for the `FIREBASE_SERVICE_ACCOUNT` variable in your Vercel project settings.
+5. Paste the full JSON content into the **value** field for the secret.
-4. After saving the variable, go to the "Deployments" tab in Vercel and **re-deploy** your latest commit to apply the changes.
+6. After saving the variable, trigger a new deployment by pushing a small change to your `main` branch on GitHub.

 ## How to Use the Invite & User Management System